davidb2/davidb2.github.io-old/_reviews/books.md

       <td>1945</td>
       <td>George Orwell</td>
       <td>
-        a story about farm arnimals revolting against the human farmers in an attempt to be self-controlled.
+        a story about farm animals revolting against the human farmers in an attempt to be self-controlled.
         the plan seems to be a success as the farm animals scare off the farmer, but as the story progresses, the pigs of the farm steadily take the role